Chiefs top Bengals 23-20 on last-second kick for AFC title

 Burrow was sacked three times in the first quarter alone and the Bengals offense did not gain a single yard.

-Mahomes, whose ankle had been the subject of speculation all week, looked just fine leading Kansas City to a field goal on its opening possession.
-And when the Chiefs got the ball back, Mahomes did it again, but only after Kadarius Toney failed to pull in a nifty throw for a would-be touchdown — the incompletion was upheld upon review.
+Mahomes looked just fine on his sore ankle in leading Kansas City to a field goal on its opening possession.
+When the Chiefs got the ball back, Mahomes did it again, but only after Kadarius Toney failed to pull in a nifty throw for a would-be touchdown — the incompletion was upheld upon review.

-Cincinnati finally moved the ball in the second quarter, but it also had to settle for Evan McPherson’s chip-shot field goal.
+Cincinnati finally got moving in the second quarter, but it also had to settle for Evan McPherson’s chip-shot field goal.

 So much for two of the league’s highest-scoring offenses.